mmagia/Gossip-Model/README.md

 - `/experiments/results`: Target for generated plots and validation images (`.png`).
 - `/data`: MNIST dataset cache to avoid re-downloading on each container start.

 > **Note:** These directories are included in `.gitignore` to keep the repository clean.
-Results are meant to be generated locally after each experiment.
+Make sure to create them before running the actual code as it is meant to be configured locally.
+Otherwise, the results won't be saved correctly after the experiment.